RochelleLBeckford/HuntTheAce/README.md

 - [ ] localStorage functionality
 - [ ] And much More…
 ---
+- [ ] Link for the web application: https://ro-hunt-the-ace-app.netlify.app
+---
 - [ ]  Encompass:
     - [ ] HTML
     - [ ] CSS